 Measure your wall, shelf, cabinet, television, or wherever you plan on installing the LED strip and try to find a product that matches your project as closely as possible.
 While many LED strips can be cut and spliced, it’s faster, easier, and safer to use the correct length from the start.
 If you want to be able to add more lights to the end of your strip later on, consider a product that allows that.
 Some LED light strips and tube lights have connectors specifically meant to expand in the future.
 You can splice others to increase the length but check first to see if the included power supply can handle additional strips.

 When considering the brightness of an LED light strip, the important figure to look for is lumens per foot.
 Unlike a traditional light bulb, where you can just look at the bulb's lumens to see how bright it will be, the overall brightness of an LED light strip depends on both the brightness of the individual LEDs and how closely packed they are on the strip.
-“When shopping for LED light strips, definitely look at LEDs per foot,” says David Walter, Master Electrician of Electrician Mentor.
+“When shopping for LED light strips, definitely look at LEDs per foot,” says Walter.
 “Basically, you want the highest.
 And in my opinion, it pays to invest in this aspect even if it costs more money because you'll have a higher quality result.”

 Different applications call for different levels of brightness as well.
 Bedrooms and living rooms call for about 250 to 500 lumens per foot, while cabinet and closet lighting strips can go as low as 175 lumens.
 If your LED light strips are meant solely for mood lighting, 100 lumens might even do the trick.